bkper/exchange-bot/README.md

 ### Exchange rates endpoint

-By default, the free [exchangeratesapi.io](https://exchangeratesapi.io/) endpoint is used to fetch rates, but any endpoint can be provided, from other third party providers such as [Fixer](https://fixer.io/) or [Open Exchange Rates](https://openexchangerates.org/).
+By default, the free [exchangeratesapi.io](https://exchangeratesapi.io/) endpoint is used to fetch rates, but any endpoint can be provided, from other third party providers such as [Fixer](https://fixer.io/) or [Open Exchange Rates](https://openexchangerates.org/), or build your own.

 To change the default endpoint, set the ```exc_rates_url``` book property.